-Bendigo Community Health Services is a place you can go to for health care, no matter who you are, where you live or how much you earn.
-We are a not-for-profit organisation located within the City of Greater Bendigo.
+Bendigo Community Health Services is a place you can go to for health and well-being care, no matter who you are, where you live or how much you earn.
+We are a not-for-profit organisation located in the City of Greater Bendigo.

 We offer a range of primary and community health services, most of which are free or have minimal cost and are available to anyone and everyone.

 Alcohol and other drugs counselling services (adult & youth)

 Brief and ongoing counselling support, assessment and referrals for individuals and families affected by alcohol and drug use.
 Youth alcohol and drug counselling provides supportive counselling for young people 16 to 25 years.